Geotab/sdk/src/software/guides/concepts.md

 **How many request can I put in a multicall?**

-There is no limit on the number of requests that can be made in a multicall.
-When making a large number of requests it may be desirable to "chunk" the requests into several requests of a smaller and more manageable size.
+For optimal performance, we advise limiting to 100 nested requests.

+This is relevant when processing requests large response sizes, for instance, Get<StatusData> over an extended period.
+Similarly, using chunking to manage high-volume requests improves process control and optimizes response management.

+That being said, the system does not enforce a hard limit on the number of requests in a multicall at this point.

 **What if the call doesn't return a result?**